GPS signals

 GPS signals are broadcast by Global Positioning System satellites to enable satellite navigation.
-Receivers on or near the Earth's surface can determine location, time, and velocity using this information.
+Using these signals, receivers on or near the Earth's surface can determine their Position, Velocity and Time (PVT).
 The GPS satellite constellation is operated by the 2nd Space Operations Squadron (2SOPS) of Space Delta 8, United States Space Force.

-GPS signals include ranging signals, used to measure the distance to the satellite, and navigation messages.
-The navigation messages include ephemeris data, used in trilateration to calculate the position of each satellite in orbit, and information about the time and status of the entire satellite constellation, called the almanac.
+GPS signals include ranging signals, which are used to measure the distance to the satellite, and navigation messages.
+The navigation messages include ephemeris data which are used both in trilateration to calculate the position of each satellite in orbit and also to provide information about the time and status of the entire satellite constellation, called the almanac.